Forever a Wallflower – a pastel portrait.

-To be forever a wallflower means to be paralyzed with fear that someone will notice her, to be stuck to a behavioural pattern which results in others rejecting her.
+To be forever a wallflower means to be paralyzed with fear that someone will notice her, and worse, reject her.
 She is much like many of the high school students I taught.
-A little awkward, very shy.
+A little awkward, and somewhat shy.

 We can understand that feeling, can't we?